Calories365/bot-panel/README.BotPanelArchitecture.en.md

 ```

 Strategies can also use additional methods and utilities, such as `Utilities::applySynonyms()`, to configure commands and enhance user interaction.

+### 5. Processing Reliability

+The Laravel job [`ProcessTelegramUpdate`](https://github.com/Maaaaxim/bot-panel/blob/main/app/Jobs/ProcessTelegramUpdate.php) ensures that each Telegram update is processed exactly once and is not executed again in parallel workers.
+Jobs run in a dedicated queue with rate limiting, are properly deferred on `retry_after`, and all errors are logged and propagated for monitoring.

 ## Architecture Advantages